Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 Our Mission

-Dr. Nicole’s experience ignited a passion to transform the healthcare journey for children.
-Her vision is rooted in early intervention, holistic and personalized care, and empowering parents and guardians every step of the way.
-Movevery embodies this vision, focusing on a functional, whole-body approach to support children’s development and alleviate the stress of early parenting.
-From passion and purpose to a commitment to redefining pediatric physical therapy, Movevery was born.
-Our mission is to maximize every child’s movement and lifelong development while empowering parents and guardians through pediatric physical therapy.
+Dr. Nicole’s experience sparked a passion to transform the healthcare journey for children and their families.
+Her vision is rooted in early intervention, holistic and personalized care, and guiding parents with confidence every step of the way.
+Movevery was created from this vision, built on a whole body approach that supports development while easing the stress of early parenting.

 hope